 Related Article: How Long Does It Take for Multivitamins to Work?

 How Can I Maximize My Multivitamin Absorption?

-To maximize your multivitamin absorption, make sure they are made from natural products with high levels of purity and potency.
 You should also make sure your multivitamins have the following:

 Look for brands with highly bioavailable forms of vitamins and minerals.
 Higher bioavailability means that your vitamins will be absorbed into your bloodstream more easily.

 Ingredients like sugar and corn syrup are added to multivitamins as fillers.
 Like binders, fillers serve no nutritional benefit and will lead to unnecessary weight gain.